I didn’t attend this wedding. In fact, until years later, I didn’t even know Delma existed. And she had lived right across the street from me!

-Delma Estrada was the eldest child of Freddie and Bertha Estrada who lived in a house across the street from us when I was growing up.
-Freddie had two brothers who also moved into the neighbourhood at about the same time (one next door to him and the other two doors down the other direction) and many of the children growing up in their households were the same age as my brothers and I, as well as every other kid on the block, so many of us — to use a term from those days — ran around together.
+Delma Estrada is the eldest daughter of Alfredo and Filiverta Estrada (we knew them as Freddie and Bertha) who lived in a house across the street from us when I was growing up.
+Freddie had two brothers who also moved into the neighbourhood at about the same time (one next door to him and the other two doors down in the other direction) and many of the children growing up in their households were the same age as my brothers and I, as well as every other kid on the block, so many of us — to use a term from those days — ran around together.

 But as regards this photograph, Delma isn’t really the story.
 The story is her sister Olga.

-Olga was a year older than I. I did know her, and would occasionally "play" with her around the 'hood.
-She was just another kid on the block, really, and since she was a girl, she didn't take up much of my attention.
-And although she was Catholic, she attended public schools, so as we grew up, we saw less and less of each other on a daily basis.
+Olga was a year older than I, and I knew her and would occasionally “play” with her around the neighbourhood.
+She was just another kid on the block, really, and since she was a girl, she didn’t take up much of my attention.
+And although she was Catholic, she attended public schools whereas I attended Catholic schools, so as we grew up, we saw less and less of each other on a daily basis.

-Fast-forwarding to the summer of 1975 (I think)... while washing my bug on the street, I heard a voice (the sound of which I can still hear in my head... very Debra Winger-esque) calling out to me and I turned to see Olga sitting on her porch swing, laughing at whatever it was she had just said.
+Fast-forwarding to probably the summer of 1975… I would have been 19½ or so, and while washing my new-ish used 1974 Super Beetle on the street, I heard a voice (the sound of which I can still hear in my head… very Debra Winger-esque, raspy, squeaky) calling out to me and I turned to see Olga sitting on her porch swing, laughing at whatever it was she had just said.

 I finished what I was doing and walked over to join her.